wandyezj/wandyezj.github.io/docs/_posts/2022-11-22-software-architecture-web-and-native.md

 tags: software architecture
 ---

-What are the advantages and drawbacks of a website that runs in the browser verses a native application?
+What are the advantages and drawbacks of a web application verses a native application?

 ## Definitions

+Web Applications - a website accessed through a browser Native Application.

 Native Application - iOS Application, Android Application, Windows Application, Mac Application etc..

-Web Applications - a website accessed through a browser Native Application.

 ## Launch